astropy/astropy/docs/development/workflow/development_workflow.rst

    git log

-You can also look at the `network graph visualizer`_ for your github repo.
+You can also look at the `network graph visualizer`_ for your GitHub repo.

 Finally the :ref:`fancy-log` ``lg`` alias will give you a reasonable